Ivor Hele

 Battlefield burial of three NCOs, Ivor Hele, 1944.
 Oil on canvas, 76.3 x 6cm.
 AWM ART22560

-In July 1943, Ivor Hele witnessed the funeral of three young soldiers who had been killed during an attack on Timbered Knoll, a Japanese position on the slopes of Bobdubi Ridge.
-The attack, on 29 July 1943, lasted less than 2 hours and involved fewer than 50 men, but it cost the lives of 3 of the 2/3rd Independent Company’s non-commissioned officers and it inspired Hele’s painting.
+In July 1943, Ivor Hele witnessed the funeral of 3 young soldiers.
+The men had been killed during an attack on Timbered Knoll, a Japanese position on the slopes of Bobdubi Ridge.
+The attack, on 29 July 1943, lasted less than 2 hours and involved fewer than 50 men, but it cost the lives of 3 of the 2/3rd Independent Company’s non-commissioned officers.
+It also inspired Hele’s painting.

 The men buried at dusk were: